MeshchaninovViacheslav/MeshchaninovViacheslav.github.io/_notes/computer vision/diffusion distillation/yin2024improved.md

 The authors attribute this instability to approximation errors in the fake diffusion model, which does not track the fake score accurately, since it is dynamically optimized on the non-stationary output distribution of the generator.

 This is addressed by using different update frequencies for the generator and the fake score model.
-They find that using 5 fake score updates per generator update, without the regression loss, provides good stability and matches the quality of the original DMD.
+The authors find that using 5 fake score updates per generator update, without the regression loss, provides good stability and matches the quality of the original DMD.

 > Surpassing the teacher model using a GAN loss and real data